MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 /// A continuation of the ICoreWebView2ProcessInfo interface.
 [uuid(982ae768-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2ProcessInfo2 : ICoreWebView2ProcessInfo {
-  /// Gets the collection of the assocated `FrameInfo`s which are actively running
+  /// The collection of associated `FrameInfo`s which are actively running
-  /// (showing UI elements) in that renderer process.
-Assocated `FrameInfo`s is
+  /// (showing UI elements) in this renderer process. `AssociatedFrameInfos`
-  /// empty if there's no frame actively running in that renderer process or it's
-  /// not called from
-  /// `ICoreWebView2GetProcessInfosWithDetailsCompletedHandler`.
-  /// Note that if this is call from other process Kind, it also returns an empty
+  /// will only be populated when obtained via calling
+  /// `CoreWebView2.GetProcessInfosWithDetails` and when this
-  /// `FrameInfo`s as frames run on renderer process.
+  /// `CoreWebView2ProcessInfo` corresponds to a renderer process.
+  /// `CoreWebView2ProcessInfo` objects obtained via `CoreWebView2.GetProcessInfos`
+  /// or for non-renderer processes will always have an empty `AssociatedFrameInfos`.
+  /// The `AssociatedFrameInfos` may also be be empty for renderer processes that
+  /// have no active frames.
+  ///
   /// \snippet ProcessComponent.cpp AssociatedFrameInfos
   [propget] HRESULT AssociatedFrameInfos(
     [out, retval] ICoreWebView2FrameInfoCollection** frames);